 - 1 cup shredded sweetened coconut toasted

-- Preheat oven to 350 degrees F. Spray 3 9-inch round baking pans with flour-added cooking spray.
+- Preheat oven to 350 degrees F. Spray 3 9-inch round baking pans with flour-added cooking spray or grease, line with parchment and dust with flour.

 - Cool in pans for 5 minutes and then turn cakes out onto cooling racks.
 Cool for 1 hour.